IvanDok13/IvanDok13/README.md

 </div>

 ### About me
-- 🔎 I'm looking for a job
-- Researcher with a Master's degree and 7 years of experience in laser technologies.
+- Software Developer with a Master's degree and 4 years of experience.
-- I have been passionate about client-side software development for 2 years.
-- Created 10+ projects in JS, HTML, CSS, React, TS in various web & mobile based versions.
+- Created 20+ projects in JS, HTML, CSS, React, TS in various web & mobile based versions.
 - Beyond that, my front-end work is based on clean, modular code that is both efficient and maintainable.
 - I’m always open to new challenges, innovative ideas, and collaborations that push the boundaries of what the web can do.
 - 📄 Know about my experiences [CV](https://ivandok13.github.io/rsschool-cv/cv)